KevDog/kevdog/README.md

 ### Hi there 👋

-#### KevDog is a nickname I was given in college and it is--by far--the coolest nickname I've been called.
+#### KevDog is a nickname I was given in college and it is--by far--the coolest nickname I've been given.

 - 🔭 I’m currently working a Senior Technical Program Manager for GitHub Enterprise
 - 🌱 I’m currently learning to play jazz vibraphone and marimba.